arthur-van-acker/python-gui-project-template/README.md

 ### What You Can Reuse Immediately
 - **Multi-frontend dispatcher**: GUI, headless, CLI, and service entry points live behind `python -m tictactoe` so you can register more launchers without forking scripts.
 - **Typed theme/config layer**: `tictactoe.config.gui` exposes dataclasses for fonts, colors, copy, and layout; presets can be loaded from JSON or environment variables.
+- **Domain placeholder scaffolding**: `tictactoe.domain.logic` emits `ExampleState` snapshots and documents override points so adopters can replace the sample logic without guessing how the controllers interact.
 - **Installer + launcher duo**: `wheel-builder.bat` outputs a version-stamped `installation.bat`, VBScript launcher, manifest, and helper docs with one command.
 - **CI rehearsal scripts**: `scripts/run-ci.ps1` and `.sh` run formatting, linting, typing, pytest (GUI + non-GUI), and installer smoke tests locally or in automation.
 - **Headless GUI adapter**: `HeadlessGameView` mirrors widget telemetry so GUI smoke tests run in CI without a Tk display.